bjfabian11/code-quiz/README.md

+This is a flexbox with scss solution to the code-quiz.

 # Code Quiz

 Code Quiz is used to assess a developer and their current abilities.
 It's been designed to be straightforward enough to allow for different solutions.
 The developer will be assessed on decisions made and methods chosen.